onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Hell is truth seen too late." - [Thomas Hobbes](https://www.goodreads.com/quotes/622711-hell-is-truth-seen-too-late)

-> "Unnecessary laws are not good laws, but traps for money." - [Thomas Hobbes](https://www.azquotes.com/quote/523503)

 > "As soon as any man says of the affairs of the State "What does it matter to me?" the State may be given up for lost." - [Jean-Jacques Rousseau](https://www.goodreads.com/quotes/371894-as-soon-as-any-man-says-of-the-affairs-of)

-> "Freedom is the power to choose our own chains." - [Jean-Jacques Rousseau](https://www.azquotes.com/quote/371725)

-> "One can buy anything with money except morality." - [Jean-Jacques Rousseau](https://www.azquotes.com/quote/1117236)

-> "The falsification of history has done more to impede human development than any one thing known to mankind." - [Jean-Jacques Rousseau](https://www.azquotes.com/quote/834144)

-> "Those people who treat politics and morality separately will never understand either of them." - [Jean-Jacques Rousseau](https://www.azquotes.com/quote/688553)

-> "History records that the money changers have used every form of abuse, intrigue, deceit, and violent means possible to maintain their control over governments by controlling money and it's issuance." - [James Madison](https://www.goodreads.com/quotes/161878-history-records-that-the-money-changers-have-used-every-form)

-> "If tyranny and oppression come to this land, it will be in the guise of fighting a foreign enemy." - [James Madison](https://www.goodreads.com/quotes/1184946-if-tyranny-and-oppression-come-to-this-land-it-will)

 > "Two truths cannot contradict one another." - [Galileo Galilei](https://www.azquotes.com/quote/573723)

 > "Measure what can be measured, and make measureable what cannot be measured." - [Galileo Galilei](https://www.azquotes.com/quote/905195)

-> "The further a society drifts from truth the more it will hate those who speak it." - [George Orwell](https://www.azquotes.com/quote/498864)

-> "War against a foreign country only happens when the moneyed classes think they are going to profit from it." - [George Orwell](https://www.azquotes.com/quote/221214)

-> "All the war-propaganda, all the screaming and lies and hatred, comes invariably from people who are not fighting." - [George Orwell](https://www.azquotes.com/quote/221215)

-> "Journalism is printing what someone else does not want printed: everything else is public relations." - [George Orwell](https://www.azquotes.com/quote/364418)

-> "Man cannot endure his own littleness unless he can translate it into meaningfulness on the largest possible level." - [Ernest Becker](https://www.goodreads.com/quotes/279205-man-cannot-endure-his-own-littleness-unless-he-can-translate)

-> "People try so hard to win converts for their point of view because it is more than merely an outlook on life: it is an immortality formula." - [Ernest Becker](https://www.goodreads.com/quotes/393070-when-we-are-young-we-are-often-puzzled-by-the)

-> "What does it mean to be a self-conscious animal?
-The idea is ludicrous, if it is not monstrous.
-It means to know that one is food for worms.
-This is the terror: to have emerged from nothing, to have a name, consiousness of self, deep inner feelings, an excruciating inner yearning for life and self-expression and with all this yet to die." - [Ernest Becker](https://www.goodreads.com/quotes/1324113-what-does-it-mean-to-be-a-self-conscious-animal-the)

-> "Man is literally split in two: he has an awareness of his own splendid uniqueness in that he sticks out of nature with a towering majesty, and yet he goes back into the ground a few feet in order blindly and dumbly to rot and disappear forever." - [Ernest Becker](https://www.goodreads.com/quotes/890179-man-is-literally-split-in-two-he-has-an-awareness)

-> "The point is that if the love object is divine perfection, then one’s own self is elevated by joining one’s destiny to it." - [Ernest Becker](https://www.goodreads.com/quotes/1310418-the-point-is-that-if-the-love-object-is-divine)

-> "The crisis of modern society is precisely that the youth no longer feel heroic in the plan for action that their culture has set up.
-They don’t believe it is empirically true to the problems of their lives and times." - [Ernest Becker](https://www.goodreads.com/quotes/6746789-the-crisis-of-modern-society-is-precisely-that-the-youth)

-> "The world of human aspiration is largely fictitious and if we do not understand this we understand nothing about man." - [Ernest Becker](https://www.goodreads.com/quotes/1175284-the-world-of-human-aspiration-is-largely-fictitious-and-if)

-> "What man really fears is not so much extinction, but extinction with insignificance." - [Ernest Becker](https://www.azquotes.com/quote/864456)